Of Commerce, Counsel & the Coin

 Architects of central banking

-Paul Warburg drafted the Federal Reserve Act in the morning watches at Jekyll Island.
-His brother Max sat on the Reichsbank during the First World War.
-Transatlantic by design, and discreet by long habit.
+Paul Warburg drafted the Federal Reserve Act in the morning watches at Jekyll Island while his brother Max sat on the Reichsbank during the First World War, a family transatlantic by design and discreet by long habit.

 Institution